-LeaderNet is a global community of health professionals working to strengthen health systems in low- and middle-income countries.
+LeaderNet is an online learning and exchange platform for global health professionals working to strengthen health systems in low- and middle-income countries.
 Learning is delivered through a suite of facilitated or self-directed features for learners of all styles:

 HISTORY OF LEADERNET

-LeaderNet was launched by Management Sciences for Health’s (MSH’s) Management and Leadership (M&L) Program in 2002 to offer health care managers and facilitators a virtual network for collaborative learning, coaching, and support for implementing change in their organizations as well as opportunities to strengthen their leadership skills and capacity.
+LeaderNet was launched by the USAID-funded Management and Leadership (M&L) Program in 2002 to offer health care managers and facilitators a virtual network for collaborative learning and coaching in leadership and management skills.
 LeaderNet was based on Lidernet, a platform developed in Brazil to support more than 400 leaders who had completed an MSH leadership development program.
 LeaderNet was later supported by the USAID-funded Leadership, Management & Governance Project.
-By 2017, LeaderNet had grown to over 9000 members from 172 countries.
+By 2017, LeaderNet had grown to over 9,000 members from 172 countries.

 The community continues to thrive and evolve through the contributions of members such as you!